phuongvudev/superapp_sdk/docs/communication/HOW_MAIN_APP_AND_MINI_APP_COMMUNICATE.md

 ### iOS Native Mini App Integration

-Using the provided `EventBusPluginSwift.swift` for communication:
+Using the provided `EventBusPlugin.swift` for communication:

 ```swift
 // In your iOS native mini app